-Visit Identifier Abbreviations used in this table are in Appendix 10 .
-Screen Period 1 to Period 4 Follow-Up ET Notes Days Relative to Day 1 Day -28 to Day -2 Day -1 Day 1 Day 2 Day 3 Day 4 Visit: Day 8-11 Contact: Day 29-36 Follow-up contact may occur via telephone contact and must occur 28-35 days after the final dose of study intervention.
-Hours After Dose 0 24 36 48 72 HBcAb, HBsAg, HCVAb, HIV testing X See Appendix 2 : Clinical Laboratory Tests.
-Retained Research Sample for Genetics (Prep D1) X Prep D1 Retained Research Samples for Genetics: Collected in Period 1 only.
+Visit Identifier Abbreviations used in this table may be found in Appendix 10 .
+Screen Period 1 to Period 4 F/U ET Notes Day -1 Day 1 Day 2 Day 3 Day 4 Visit: Day 8±1 Contact: Day 29-36 Days Relative to Day 1 Day -28 to Day -2 All screening should be done \leq28 days before the first dose.
+Day relative to start of study intervention (Day 1).
+Day 1 activities at time=0 hours are prior to the dose, except for study intervention administration.
+On-site follow-up visit to occur on Day 8±1 after the final dose of study intervention.
+Follow-up may occur via telephone contact and must occur 28 to 35 days after administration of the final dose of study intervention.
+Hours After Dose 0 24 36 48 72 Sample for specified genetics X Samples for specified genetics: Collected in Period 1 only.
 If not collected on the designated collection day, collect at the next available time point when biospecimens are being collected in conjunction with a participant visit.
-To be collected as outlined in Section 8.6.2 .
-Specified genetics for PNPLA3 X Collected in Period 1 only.
-If not collected on the designated collection day, collect at the next available time point when biospecimens are being collected in conjunction with a participant visit.
-To be collected as outlined in Section 8.6.1 .
-Retained Research Sample for Biomarkers (Prep B2.5) See Table 2 X To be collected as outlined in Section 8.7.4 .
-PF-07853578 plasma PK X X X X X See Section 8.5 for additional details.
-Urine samples for: Urine drug testing X X Results of any pre-dose testing to be confirmed acceptable prior to dosing.
-Urinalysis (with microscopy, if needed) X X X X X X
+See Section 8.6.1 for additional details.
+Sample for specified protein research See Table 2 To be collected as outlined in Section 8.7.2.
+PF-07293893 PK X X X X X See Section 8.5 for additional details.
+Sample for transporter biomarker(s) X See Section 8.7.5 for additional details.
+Urine samples for: Urine drug testing X X Results of any pre-dose testing will be reviewed and confirmed acceptable prior to dosing.
+Urinalysis (with microscopy, if needed) X X X X X X Participant should fast for at least 4 hours prior to sample collection.
+Results of any pre-dose testing will be reviewed and confirmed acceptable prior to dosing.
+See Appendix 2: Clinical Laboratory Tests.

 Table 2.
-Study Schedule of Assessments for PK, Vitals, and ECGs on Day 1 of Each Period
+Study Schedule of Assessments for PK, Vitals, ECGs and Other on Day 1 of Each Period